The Best Things to do in Split

 Gastronomy

 After all, the best way to get to know the people and their culture is through local cuisine.
 Split has a variety of great restaurants with tasty Mediterranean dishes.
 To catch a whiff of the old Split, we recommend you visit Nostromo.
-The traditional dishes will quickly tell you why it’s called the seafood heaven.
-To experience the fusion of Japanese and Dalmatian cuisine, make an order at the Mini Bota Oyster & Sushi take away.
-You won’t taste sushi like this one anywhere else in the world.
+The traditional dishes will quickly tell you why it’s considered the seafood heaven.
 Also, we highly recommend pizza from a wood-fired oven at Pizzeria Galija.
 Along with pizza, their meat, fish, vegetable and pasta dishes will leave your taste buds yearning for more.
-And finally, to get a taste of Inland Dalmatian, we recommend you try lamb at the tavern Perlica in the nearby Klis.
-It’s only half an hour away from Split and you’ll see the magnificent Klis fortress (that was also a Game of Thrones setting).
+If you are looking for a fusion of Japanese and Croatian cuisine head on over to the Oyster and Sushi Bar.
+The sushi here is exquisite.
+The culinary development in Split is obvious with the restaurant Krug earning a Michelin star and others recommended by the famous guide.

 Poljud Stadium

-The city stadium is one of the most beautiful stadiums in the world.
+The city stadium is one of the most beautiful stadiums.
 Citizens of Split often call it “The beauty of Poljud”.
 It was built in the form of a shell and completely fits the surroundings.
 This stadium is the soccer field of the oldest Croatian club “Hajduk”.
 Additionally, it hosted several of the world’s biggest parties – the Ultra Europe Music Festival.
+Now, Ultra is held on the NK Split Stadium.

 Marjan